vibewell25/vibewell/docs/docs/components/component-documentation.md

 # Component Documentation Style Guide

-This guide provides standards for documenting components in the Vibewell project.
+This guide provides standards for documenting components in the VibeWell project.
 Consistent documentation improves code maintainability and developer onboarding.

 ## Documentation Format